 - Economy.
 Agriculture is one of the most important sectors of the Armenian economy and employs almost 45 percent of the country’s population.
 Armenia grows fruit (especially grapes) and vegetables.
 They raise livestock.
 There are small deposits of gold, copper, molybdenum, zinc, and alumina.

 - Chess.
 Chess has been played in Armenia since the Early Middle Ages.
 In the 1960s Soviet Armenian grandmaster Tigran Petrosian became the World Chess Champion.
 Among countries, Armenia has one of the most chess grandmasters per capita.
-The Armenian men's chess team won the European Team Championship (1999), the World Team Championship (2011) and the Chess Olympiad (2006, 2008, 2012).
+The Armenian men's chess team won the 1999 European Team Championship, the 2011 World Team Championship and the Chess Olympiad in 2006, 2008, and 2012.
 The women's team won the 2003 European Championship.
 As of December 2013, Armenia ranks sixth in the world.
 Chess lessons have been made part of the curriculum in every public school in Armenia, making it the first country in the world to make chess mandatory in schools.

 - Language.
 Armenian is an Indo-European language with about 6.7 million speakers mainly in Armenia and Nagorno-Karabakh, a de facto, though unrecognised, independent republic in the Nagorno-Karabakh region of the South Caucasus.
 There are also Armenian speakers in many other countries, including Russia, Georgia, Ukraine, Turkey, Iran, Cyprus, Poland and Romania.